IanBurke1/Racket_Tasks/Task1/README.md

 # Task 1
-Write, fromscratch, a function in Racket that uses a brute-force algorithm that takes a single positive integer and return true if the number is a prime and false otherwise.
+Write, from scratch, a function in Racket that uses a brute-force algorithm that takes a single positive integer and return true if the number is a prime and false otherwise.
 Call the function decide-prime.

 ## What is a Prime Number?
 A prime number is a number that is divisible only by itself and 1.
 For example, 5 is prime because the only ways of writing it as a product, 1 × 5 or 5 × 1, involve 5 itself.
 However, 6 is composite because it is the product of two numbers (2 × 3) that are both smaller than 6.